braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/cordova/initial_setup/integration.md

 # Integrating the Cordova Braze SDK

 > Learn how to integrate the Cordova Braze SDK into your iOS or Android app.
+After you're finished, you can [further customize the SDK]({{site.baseurl}}/developer_guide/platform_integration_guides/cordova/initial_setup/customizations/).

 ## Integrating the SDK